project-chip/connectedhomeip/provision/README.md

 ## Provisioned Data

-The Commissionable Data includes Serial Number, Vendor Id, Product Id, and the Setup Payload (typicallty displayed in the QR), while the Attestation Credentials includes the Certificate Declaration (CD), the Product Attestation Intermediate (PAI) certificate, and the DAC (Device Attestation Certificate).
+The _Commissionable Data_ includes _Serial Number_, _Vendor Id_, _Product Id_, and the _Setup Payload_ (typicallty displayed in the QR code),
+while the _Attestation Credentials_ include the _Certificate Declaration_ (CD), the _Product Attestation Intermediate certificate_ (PAI),
+and the _Device Attestation Certificate_ (DAC).

 During commissioning, Matter devices perform a Password Authenticated Key Exchange using the SPAKE2+ protocol.
-Calculating the SPAKE2+ verifier is computationally costly.
-For large iteration counts, the target device may require several minutes to compute.
+Calculating the SPAKE2+ verifier is computationally costly, for large iteration counts it may take several minutes to compute on the target device.
 For this reason, the SPAKE2+ verifier is calculated on the host side by the script itself.

-The passcode is used to derive a QR code, typically printed on the label, or displayed by the device itself.
+The `passcode` is used to derive a QR code, typically printed on the label, or displayed by the device itself.
 The QR code contains the pre-computed setup payload, which allows the commissioner to establish a session with the device.
 The parameters required to generate and validate the session keys are static and stored in NVM3.

-To protect the attestation private-key (used to generate the DAC), the asymmetric key-pair may be generated on-device, using PSA, and in the most secure storage location available to the specific part.
-However, the private-key may be generated externally, and imported using the --dac_key option.
+To protect the attestation private-key (used to generate the DAC), the asymmetric key-pair may be generated on-device, using PSA, and the most secure storage location available to the specific part.
+However, the private-key may be generated externally, and imported using the `--dac_key` option.

-The DAC is generated and signed by a Certification Authority (CA), which may reside on a separate host.
+The DAC is generated and signed by a _Certification Authority_ (CA), which may operate from a separate host.
 The `modules/signing_server.py` script simulates the role of the CA, and uses OpenSSL to to generate and sign the DAC.
 In a real factory environment, this script is replaced by an actual CA.

 ## Generator Firmware

-The Generator Firmware (GFW) is a FreeRTOS application that runs on the targeted device, and assists with the provisioning of the device.
+The _Generator Firmware_ (GFW) is a FreeRTOS application that runs on the targeted device, and assists with the provisioning of the device.
 The GFW performs the following tasks:
 * When key-generation is used:
   - Generates the key-pair on device in the most secure location available.
-  - Generates and returns a CSR (Certificate Signing Request).
+  - Generates and returns a _Certificate Signing Request_ (CSR).
 The CSR contains the device public-key, Vendor Id, Product Id, and Serial Number.
 * When key-import is used:
   - Imports the key into the most secure location available.
-* Calculates the Setup Payload
+* Calculates the _Setup Payload_.
-* Stores the Commissionable Data into NVM3 (including the Setup Payload)
+* Stores the Commissionable Data into NVM3 (including the _Setup Payload_).
 * Stores the Attestation Data on the main flash (CD, PAI, DAC)
 * Stores the size and offsets used to store the Attestation Data, along with the KeyId used to store the private-key.

 The main source code of the GFW is located under `./generator`, while the board support is located under `./support`.
 Pre-compiled images for the supported chips can be found in `./images`.
-Backwards-compatibility files are stored under `./modules/vX_Y` where X.Y matches the targeted version.
+Backwards-compatibility script files are stored under `./modules/vX_Y` where X.Y matches the targeted version.

 The directory structure is as follows:
 - provision